 Part of our Culinary Herb Series

-Dill is a warm season annual herb that has feathery leaves on fronds that add a pleasant anise-like flavor to seafoods, soups, salads and sauces.
+Dill is a warm-season annual herb that has feathery leaves on fronds that add a pleasant anise-like flavor to kinds of seafood, soups, salads, and sauces.
 Its subtle taste complements fish and shellfish.
 In addition to providing aromatic seeds and foliage, Dill will brighten your garden with its yellow-green flowers in the spring and fall.

 Types of Dill